• Register

 Introduction

-This study examines the phenomenon of semantic fields in contemporary Arabic poetry using both linguistic theory and statistical stylistics.
-A semantic field is a cluster of words united by a shared conceptual framework and governed by an overarching term that organizes related sub-meanings.
-Within literary discourse, the semantic field operates as a key to understanding how poets encode experience, ideology, and emotion through lexical choices.
-Investigating these patterns in poetry provides a window into the poet’s worldview and the cultural environment shaping their imagination.
+This study examines the phenomenon of semantic fields in contemporary Arabic poetry through the combined application of linguistic theory and statistical stylistics.
+A semantic field refers to a group of words unified by a shared conceptual framework and organized under a broader term that governs related sub-meanings.
+In poetic discourse, semantic fields serve as a crucial analytical tool for understanding how poets encode experience, ideology, and emotion through lexical choices.
+Investigating these patterns provides insight into the poet’s worldview and the cultural context shaping poetic imagination.

-The research focuses on two acclaimed poets representing distinctive voices in modern Arabic poetry: Ahmed Bakhit from Egypt and Aref Al-Saadi from Iraq.
-Both have earned widespread recognition through Arab and international literary awards and festivals.
-Their poetry is rich in symbolic imagery, cultural depth, and rhythmic experimentation, making them ideal subjects for comparative stylistic analysis.
+The research focuses on two prominent figures in modern Arabic poetry: Ahmed Bakhit from Egypt and Aref Al-Saadi from Iraq.
+Both poets have gained wide recognition through Arab and international literary awards and festivals.
+Their poetry is characterized by symbolic density, cultural depth, and rhythmic innovation, making it particularly suitable for comparative stylistic analysis.

-By integrating computational methods and linguistic theory, this study aims to identify how each poet’s diction and thematic organization correspond to his personal, historical, and geographical context.
-It further explores how frequency, diversity, and repetition of vocabulary reveal underlying semantic orientations.
-The broader objective is to propose an analytical model that quantifies poetic meaning without diminishing its aesthetic essence, thereby contributing to the intersection of linguistic science and literary criticism.
+By integrating computational techniques with linguistic theory, this study aims to identify how each poet’s lexical choices and thematic organization reflect personal, historical, and geographical contexts.
+It further explores how vocabulary frequency, diversity, and repetition reveal underlying semantic orientations.
+Ultimately, the study seeks to propose an analytical model capable of quantifying poetic meaning without compromising its aesthetic value, thereby contributing to the interdisciplinary field linking linguistic science and literary criticism.

 Materials and Methods

-To ensure balanced comparison, 55 verses were selected from the most recent poetic works of both Ahmed Bakhit and Aref Al-Saadi.
-Each verse was chosen for its representativeness of the poet’s mature style and thematic scope.
-The study employed Yule’s statistical stylistic scale, a quantitative tool used to measure verbal richness, word dispersion, and vocabulary repetition ratios.
+To ensure a balanced comparison, fifty-five verses were selected from the most recent poetic works of both Ahmed Bakhit and Aref Al-Saadi.
+Each verse was chosen for its representativeness of the poet’s mature stylistic and thematic tendencies.
+The study employed Yule’s statistical stylistic index, a quantitative tool designed to measure lexical richness, word dispersion, and repetition ratios.

-After calculating the numerical values, the researcher applied the semantic field theory, categorizing the lexicon of each poem into conceptual groups such as place, time, nature, emotions, characters, and linguistic connectives.
-This dual approach—statistical and semantic—allowed for both measurable precision and interpretive insight.
+Following the calculation of statistical values, semantic field theory was applied to classify the vocabulary of each poem into conceptual categories such as place, time, nature, emotions, characters, and linguistic connectives.
+This combined statistical-semantic approach allowed for both numerical precision and interpretive depth.

-Data analysis proceeded in several stages.
-First, lexical items were extracted and classified according to semantic proximity.
-Second, their frequencies were tabulated to identify dominant thematic clusters.
-Third, statistical applications were used to determine the degree of word concentration and recurrence within each semantic domain.
-Finally, correlations were established between lexical density and external cultural factors, such as geography and ideology.
+The analytical process proceeded through several stages.
+First, lexical items were extracted and classified based on semantic proximity.
+Second, their frequencies were calculated to identify dominant semantic domains.
+Third, statistical measures were used to assess word concentration and recurrence within each domain.
+Finally, correlations were drawn between lexical density and external cultural factors, including geography and ideology.

-By merging computational stylistics with close reading, the methodology bridges the gap between traditional literary hermeneutics and modern data-driven linguistics.
-The approach enables a more objective understanding of poetic style while maintaining sensitivity to cultural and emotional nuances.
+By integrating computational stylistics with close textual analysis, this methodology bridges traditional literary interpretation and data-driven linguistic analysis, enabling a more objective understanding of poetic style while preserving sensitivity to cultural and emotional nuances.

 Research Findings

-The comparative analysis revealed distinct lexical and semantic patterns between the two poets.
-In Ahmed Bakhit’s sample, the property percentage reached 53.87, indicating high verbal richness and moderate repetition.
-In Aref Al-Saadi’s poetry, the percentage was 69.67, reflecting narrower lexical variety but stronger cohesion within thematic domains.
+The comparative analysis revealed clear lexical and semantic distinctions between the two poets.
+In Ahmed Bakhit’s sample, the lexical richness index reached 53.87, indicating a high degree of verbal diversity accompanied by moderate repetition.
+In contrast, Aref Al-Saadi’s poetry recorded a value of 69.67, reflecting a more limited lexical range but stronger thematic cohesion within specific semantic fields.

-For Bakhit, the most prominent semantic fields were: place (44 instances), time (22), characters (18), fear and despair (25), nature (22), animals (7), writing and literature (12), and connectives (52).
-These distributions correspond to his deep engagement with the Arab past—evoking ancient civilizations like Babylon, Andalusia, and Baghdad—often contrasted with the present condition of decline.
-The recurrence of these terms illustrates a poetic consciousness rooted in nostalgia and cultural unity.
+In Bakhit’s poetry, the most prominent semantic fields included place (44 occurrences), time (22), characters (18), fear and despair (25), nature (22), animals (7), writing and literature (12), and connectives (52).
+These distributions reflect his engagement with Arab history and civilization, evoking ancient cultural centers such as Babylon, Andalusia, and Baghdad, often juxtaposed with contemporary decline.
+The recurrence of these fields demonstrates a poetic consciousness rooted in nostalgia and collective cultural memory.

-In contrast, Al-Saadi’s fields included graphic vocabulary (39), nature (48), place (15), time (35), body parts (22), characters (11), environmental terms (15), and connectives (88).
-His high frequency of connectives ensured syntactic cohesion and thematic continuity, linking almost every verse to the central motif of Iraq’s suffering and resilience.
-The lexical evidence indicates that while Bakhit’s imagination transcends geographical borders, Al-Saadi’s poetry remains localized, reflecting his nation’s collective struggle.
+By contrast, Al-Saadi’s poetry is dominated by semantic fields related to visual imagery (39), nature (48), place (15), time (35), body parts (22), characters (11), environmental vocabulary (15), and connectives (88).
+The extensive use of connectives contributes to syntactic cohesion and thematic continuity, linking nearly every verse to the central theme of Iraq’s suffering and resilience.
+While Bakhit’s imagination transcends geographical boundaries, Al-Saadi’s poetry remains firmly anchored in the local Iraqi context, reflecting the collective struggle of his homeland.

-The results demonstrate that both poets employ repetition, lexical selection, and semantic structuring as deliberate devices reflecting distinct ideological orientations.
-Ahmed Bakhit presents a transnational poetic vision, attempting to revive the grandeur of the Arab past and transcend the disillusionment of the modern world.
-His frequent references to lost civilizations and historical figures—such as Abd al-Rahman al-Dakhil—function as symbols of continuity, pride, and civilizational memory.
-The field of place in his poetry thus serves not merely as a spatial reference but as an intellectual metaphor for unity and renewal.
+The findings demonstrate that both poets employ lexical repetition, semantic selection, and structural organization as deliberate stylistic strategies reflecting distinct ideological orientations.
+Ahmed Bakhit articulates a transnational poetic vision aimed at reviving the grandeur of Arab civilization and transcending the disillusionment of the present.
+His frequent references to historical figures and lost civilizations function as symbols of continuity, pride, and cultural memory.
+Consequently, the semantic field of place in his poetry operates not merely as a spatial marker but as an intellectual metaphor for unity and renewal.

-Conversely, Aref Al-Saadi grounds his poetic discourse in the immediate social and emotional reality of Iraq.
-His emphasis on nature, connectives, and body-related vocabulary conveys a strong sense of endurance and interconnectedness.
-The repetition of conjunctions, in particular, establishes rhythmic cohesion and emotional persistence, mirroring the nation’s enduring pain and hope.
+In contrast, Aref Al-Saadi grounds his poetic discourse in the immediate social and emotional reality of Iraq.
+His emphasis on nature, body-related vocabulary, and connective structures conveys endurance and interconnectedness, mirroring the persistence of suffering and hope within Iraqi society.
+The repetition of conjunctions in particular reinforces rhythmic cohesion and emotional continuity.

-From a methodological perspective, the integration of statistical stylistics and semantic field theory proved effective in quantifying subtle poetic phenomena, enabling an objective assessment of artistic style.
-The study concludes that semantic field analysis, when combined with computational measures, can serve as a replicable framework for future research in Arabic literary studies.
-It bridges the gap between qualitative interpretation and empirical verification, advancing the scientific study of poetic language and cultural identity in the modern Arab context.
+Methodologically, the integration of statistical stylistics with semantic field analysis proves effective in quantifying subtle poetic phenomena and enabling an objective evaluation of artistic style.
+The study concludes that this combined approach offers a replicable framework for future research in Arabic literary studies, bridging qualitative interpretation and empirical analysis.
+In doing so, it advances the scientific study of poetic language and cultural identity in the contemporary Arab world.

 Keywords